PaloAltoNetworks/userid-check/README.md

 python -m pip install --upgrade --user urllib3 python -m pip install
 ```

+## Potential Problems with Windows Users
+With the current requirements the users will face a problem executing the command pip install -r requirements.txt when the melson library will try to compile but there wont be any compiler installed on the machine.

+## Suggested fix
+Notify the users to prevent those errors installing Visual Studio Build Tools and enabling the "Desktop Application Development with C++" flag.
+That operation will install all the necessary compilers to correctly compile the melson library.

 ## Step 3

 After installing the requirements, type the following command: